 Prior to 2017 when the Oklahoma Legislature increased the threshold, total assets had to be under $20,000.
 The new $50,000 number will help families avoid the cost of an Oklahoma Probate.

-There are actually two separate Oklahoma Statutes that address this issue.
+There are actually two separate small estate affidavit oklahoma statute that address this issue.
 The first is 58 O.S.
 Section 393 in the Oklahoma Probate Procedure Code; and the second is 6 O.S.
 Section 906 in the Oklahoma Banking Code.

 As you can imagine if someone has a valid Last Will, then these statutes cannot be applied.
 This is because even if the estate is less than $50,000, the decedent left specific, presumably legally valid, declarations on how to distribute their estate.

 The Oklahoma Small Estate Affidavit must be signed and sworn to by all heirs to the decedent’s estate.
-It must be attached to a certified copy of the death certificate and the affidavit must contain the following information:
+The Small estate affidavit Oklahoma must be attached to a certified copy of the death certificate and the small estate affidavit must contain the following information: